mredwood/omband/README.md

 Press "q" and omband will stop and you will be in a messed up console.
 At least the program would have finished.
 If someone knows how to fix this bug, please, be kind to tell me how.

+## GPL 2 License

+omband, midi and audio looper
+Copyright (C) 2021, 2022  Marcos Redwood (marcos.rc91 at gmail.com)

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.